Grapefruit–drug interactions: Citrus genetics and interactions

 A descendant of citrus cultivars that cannot produce the problematic polyphenol compounds would presumably also lack the genes to produce them.
 Many citrus cultivars are hybrids of a small number of ancestral species, which have now been fully genetically sequenced.

 Many traditional citrus groups, such as true sweet oranges and lemons, seem to be bud sports, mutant descendants of a single hybrid ancestor.
 In theory, cultivars in a bud sport group would be either all safe or all problematic.
-However, new citrus varieties arriving on the market are increasingly likely to be sexually created hybrids, not asexually created sports.
+Nonetheless, new citrus varieties arriving on the market are increasingly likely to be sexually created hybrids, not asexually created sports.

 The ancestry of a hybrid cultivar may not be known.
 Even if it is known, it is not possible to be certain that a cultivar will not interact with drugs on the basis of taxonomy, as it is not known which ancestors lack the capacity to make the problematic polyphenol compounds.
-However, many of the citrus cultivars known to be problematic seem to be closely related.
+Nonetheless, many of the citrus cultivars known to be problematic seem to be closely related.

 Ancestral species

 Pomelo (the Asian fruit that was crossed with an orange to produce grapefruit) contains high amounts of furanocoumarin derivatives.
 Grapefruit relatives and other varieties of pomelo have variable amounts of furanocoumarin.

 The Dancy cultivar has a small amount of pomelo ancestry, but is genetically close to a non-hybrid true mandarin (unlike most commercial mandarins, which may have much more extensive hybridization).
 Eight Dancy fruits, all picked at one time from one tree, have been blended and tested for furanocoumarins; none were detectable.

-No citron or papeda seems to have been tested.